* You will need login information to access the UMS myCampus portal.

-For the complete University of Maine Division of Marketing and Communications Policies and Procedures Manual and Brand Standards, see Policies and Procedures.
+For more information about University of Maine Division of Marketing and Communications Policies and Procedures Manual and Brand Standards see Policies and Procedures.

 Presenting a consistent name is the first step toward establishing recognition and brand identity.

 Our formal name is University of Maine Cooperative Extension.
 This name should appear in formal locations, such as stationery, web pages, envelopes, and contracts.
 We can increase public recognition of our organization through frequent, consistent use of our name.

 In written materials, our full formal name is used for the first mention; a shortened ‘UMaine Extension‘ can be used for the second mention; additional mentions in the same piece can be shortened further to ‘Extension.’

 “Service” was dropped from our official name in the late 1980s.
 While we cannot always control how others refer to us, we can control our own use to maximize public understanding.